jordans-code/AFB-Bot/README.md

 **Notes:**

-- For base information the bot will only handle one base per comment, if multiple are mentioned it will take the first it sees in it's list.
+- For base information the bot will only handle one base per comment, if multiple bases are mentioned it will take the first it sees in it's list.
+This is to prevent the bot from giving huge wall of text replies.

 - If a user has already rated a base it will change their previous rating, ratings are stored in a SQLite3 DB.